Taking a Break From Freelancing

-However, taking a break doesn’t necessarily mean lazing around or having a food binge.
+Taking a break doesn’t necessarily mean lazing around or having a food binge.
 Instead, consider an activity such as exercise.
 Working up a sweat alleviates your stress levels, improves your overall brain performance, boosts creativity and gives you a happy buzz by releasing endorphins to your brain.